A brief guide to Purchasing Share Transfer Property in Jersey

 It is drawn to your attention that all agencies now put disclaimers on the accuracy of information they provide.
 The Purchaser’s lawyer is therefore not liable if the information provided to him is incorrect.

 As soon as possible after title has been checked and the search letter replies have been reviewed, Parslows Jersey conveyancers will attend on site.
 The purpose of the site visit is to ensure that the company’s sale contract corresponds with the circumstances on site.
 We will thereafter discuss any defects and or issues with you.
 In some circumstances it may be necessary to request that any such defects be dealt with by the Company or a neighbour or to obtain defective title insurance cover.

 In circumstances where you require to borrow, your advisor will assist you with the application for a bank loan.
-If and when your loan is approved it is essential that you sign the facility agreement and return to the bank as soon as possible to avoid delays to your share transfer.
+If and when your loan is approved, it is essential that you sign the facility agreement and return it to the bank as soon as possible to avoid delays to your share transfer.
 A satisfactory survey and valuation is likely to be a condition of any loan.

 Please note that if a balance of funds is to be paid to make up the difference in the price payable for the property, you must make sure that it is with us at least two days immediately prior to the passing of the SVA.